East Ham tube station: History

 The London, Tilbury and Southend Railway and Tottenham and Forest Gate Railway became part of the Midland Railway in 1912.
+(Note: The Tottenham and Forest Gate Railway was an existing joint venture between the London, Tilbury and Southend Railway and the Midland Railway.)
+With 3.9 million passengers in 1921 it was the busiest station on the London, Tilbury and Southend line.
 The Midland Railway was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.
 The District Railway was incorporated into London Transport in 1933, and became known as the District line.
 The eastern section of the District line was very overcrowded by the mid 1930s.
 In order to relieve this, the Metropolitan line service was extended to Barking.
 (Note: This was achieved by diverting Metropolitan line trains that had previously been routed onto the East London Line at Whitechapel.)
 East Ham was served by a single daily Metropolitan line train from Hammersmith from 30 March 1936.
 This was expanded from 4 May 1936 with an eight trains per hour service between Barking and Hammersmith at peak times.
 This was increased to ten trains per hour at East Ham from 8 May 1938.
 (Note: The two extra trains terminated at East Ham.)
 The Hammersmith service was swapped for longer Uxbridge trains from 17 July 1939, at eight trains per hour at peak times.
 This service was suspended on 6 October 1941 with Hammersmith trains again running to Barking.